NikhilPatra047/weekday-assignment/README.md

 - Made the application responsive for smaller screens including mobile screens.
 - "View More Modal" for viewing full job descriptions upon clicking the "View More" button

+# Project Structure
+- data
+  - contains all the mock data for filters and constants
+- src
+  - api
+    - contains API call to the fetch jobs API
+  - components
+    - contains implements of all common UI elements used in the project
+  - hooks
+    - contains all custom hooks used in the porject
+  - pages
+    - contains the main parent home page in which all the components are imported and used along with the custom hooks
+  - redux
+    - contains redux store and slices
+  - types
+    - contains the Typescript type implementation details
+- assets
+  - contains images (default images.
+No further images have been used in the completion of the project.)

 # Default ReadMe Configuration by Vite (Optional for you to go through)

 ## React + TypeScript + Vite